-This article applies gw_test() — Giacomini and White
+This article applies gw_test(), the Giacomini and White

-(2006) conditional equal predictive ability (CEPA) test — to the Survey
+(2006) test of conditional equal predictive ability (CEPA), to the

-of Professional Forecasters’ mean CPI inflation forecasts.
-The benchmark
+Survey of Professional Forecasters’ mean CPI inflation forecasts.
+The

-is a naive random walk in inflation (next quarter’s forecast = this
+benchmark is a naive random walk in inflation (next quarter’s forecast

-quarter’s realised inflation); the alternative is the SPF mean at
+equals this quarter’s realised inflation).
+The alternative is the SPF

 quarters.
 The bundled gw2006 dataset extends GW’s quarterly